dockermf/stock-bot/README.md

 # Description
 Gets stock from [this](https://discord.gg/giftcard) discord server, then parses the contents, formats and re-sends it to your telegram group.

+This is my first personal project I've been working on to learn new stuff, so I don't expect it to work flawlessly on your machine, since there are possible bugs I might not be aware of.
 # Dependencies
 ## OS
 Linux